We are back here. Underneath my thick pastel coloured blanket. The one I envision being wrapped in when I pray.

 Now, in this triggering place, I’m here to show her what she is allowed to do.
 I can promise her that she will be ok, knowing that’s no lie.

 I will sit here and keep her safe until she trusts this for herself too.
 You see, I’m one of the big people now, so it’s not easy for her to take my word.
-I don’t blame her.
+I get that.

 Tomorrow I will go back to the future and continue our journey.